You might find these old enamel sinks, once a common kitchen item, in old fields, garbage pits or stuffed in a corner in a barn.

 The drain hole is rusted out completely, so a piece of bug screen was cut to fit;

-Because the sink is already so heavy, I made an effort to lighten the completed piece by using soda bottles to take the place of some of the soil;
+Because the sink is already so heavy, I made an effort to lighten the completed piece by using empty soda bottles to take the place of some of the soil - put the lids back on so they don't fill with water;

 Filled with soil the rest of the way, and with rocks strategically placed to form a mound, the plants are simply rosettes cut off the growing plant.
 These take a few weeks to root, but that means you don't have to disturb the soil to plant them.
 Sneaky, huh?